The Homer They Fall: Plot

-During the Simpsons' visit to a high-tech gadget store, Bart buys a gimmicky utility belt from Comic Book Guy, who was unsuccessful with his return of the belt to the store.
-When he shows it off at school the next day, Dolph, Jimbo and Kearney beat him up and take it.
+During the Simpsons' visit to a high-tech gadget store, Bart buys a gimmicky utility belt from Comic Book Guy, who had tried and failed to return it.
+When he shows it off at school the next day, Dolph, Jimbo and Kearney beat him up and steal it.
 To get the belt back, Homer confronts their fathers at Moe's Tavern; they beat him up but find that they cannot knock him down, even after breaking a pool cue over his head.

-After seeing Homer's ability to absorb physical punishment, Moe suggests that he take up boxing and allow Moe — himself a former boxer — to manage and train him.
+After seeing Homer's ability to absorb physical punishment, Moe suggests that he take up boxing and allow Moe (himself a former boxer) to manage and train him.
 Marge insists that Homer have a full medical checkup first.
-Dr. Hibbert discovers that the layer of fluid around Homer's brain is thicker than normal, allowing him to withstand powerful blows to the head.
-Discovering that Homer is too weak and out of shape to inflict any damage by punching, Moe suggests that he let his opponents exhaust themselves trying to knock him out, then push them down to the canvas for an easy win.
+Dr. Hibbert finds that the layer of fluid around Homer's brain is thicker than normal, allowing him to withstand powerful blows to the head.
+Discovering that Homer is too weak and out of shape to inflict any damage by punching, Moe suggests that he let opponents attack him until they tire out, then push them down for an easy victory.

 Homer prevails in his first fights against several homeless men, eventually rising to the top of the Springfield semi-professional boxing circuit and attracting the attention of Lucius Sweet, Moe's former boxing manager.
 Lucius tells Moe that current heavyweight champion Drederick Tatum is about to be released from prison and wants a comeback fight, preferably against Homer.
 Moe knows that Tatum is far too strong and fit for Homer to tire out, but the lure of fame and fortune makes him agree to the fight.
-He promises Lucius that Homer will last at least three rounds.
-Moe quickly wins Homer over by feigning confidence in his fighting skills.
+Promising Lucius that the fight will last at least three rounds, Moe quickly wins Homer over by feigning confidence in his fighting skills.

 Homer ignores Marge's pleas to withdraw from the fight, which is wildly hyped by the media.
 On the night of the event, Moe falsely promises Marge that he will throw in the towel if Homer appears to be in any danger.
 Tatum's first punch is strong enough to leave Homer badly dazed, and Marge urges him to start fighting back.
 Homer's punch completely misses Tatum, who hammers his head and prepares to deliver a punch that will either knock him out or kill him.
 Just before he can land the blow, Moe swoops in using a paramotor borrowed from the Fan Man and airlifts Homer out of the ring while the audience boos loudly.

 Outside the arena, Marge thanks Moe for saving Homer while Tatum expresses his respect for Moe valuing his friend's life above all else.
-Lucius berates Moe for failing to deliver even one round of boxing, but pays him $100,000 anyway.
+Lucius berates Moe for failing to deliver even one round of boxing but pays him $100,000 anyway.
 Moe flies off with the paramotor to help people around the world, ignoring the Fan Man's shouted demands to return the equipment.